The Biggest Sign that You’re Working Too Hard on Your Relationship

 We’ve all heard that every relationship takes work.
 Care, time and attention are necessary – that is indeed how we maintain good relationships.
-But at some point, you may find yourself asking, is this relationship too much work?
+But at some point, you may find yourself asking, am I trying too hard in my relationship??

 Often, people can mistake working really hard for being in a good relationship.